 Learning German is impossible?
+Of course yes but, how learn German?

 I thought so too, and I never thought I’d go and live in Basel or any other German-speaking country like Switzerland.